Largest US nail manufacturer 'on the brink of extinction' because of the steel tariffs

 "I'm not belittling their situation at all.
 But given the importance of it to them, it's very unfortunate that they waited all these weeks to file the request," he said.
 "Under the authority we were granted, there is a process we have to follow."

 The US Chamber of Commerce has estimated that 2.6 million US jobs are at risk because of the Trump administration's hard-line policies on trade, although that estimate includes the impact of ending NAFTA.
-A separate analysis by research firm Moody's Analytics estimates that 2.4 million jobs could be lost by the end of 2019 just from the impact of tariffs.
+The tariffs that have already been proposed could cost the US economy about 700,000 jobs by next summer, according to Moody's Analytics.

 Related: How a trade war could turn into a recession

-Note: -- Correction: An earlier version of this story incorrectly stated the number of jobs Moody's predicted would be lost because of the currently announced tariffs.